How to Make Maori Potato Bread [Rewena Bread]

 Published Categorized as Sourdough Bread Recipes

-Maori potato bread, a treasured part of New Zealand’s culinary heritage, is a delicious and versatile staple that many struggle to perfect.
-Whether you’re a curious baker or a proud Kiwi looking to reconnect with your roots, mastering this traditional bread can be challenging without the right guidance.
-In this article, you’ll learn how to make Maori potato bread, sharing valuable insights and tips passed down through generations.
-Get ready to impress your friends and family with a soft, fluffy texture and a flavor that will transport you to the heart of Aotearoa.
+Maori potato bread, aka Parāoa rēwena, is a treasured part of New Zealand’s culinary heritage.
+I do not lie when I say it’s so delicious and versatile staple.
+It’s a must try, if you’re a curious baker and food enthusiast.
+Here’s a recipe for how to make Maori potato bread, with a soft, fluffy texture and a flavor that will transport you to the heart of Aotearoa!

-How to make maori potato bread
+How to make maori potato bread [rewena bread]

 Table of Contents

-Ingredients List
+Ingredients

-To create your own delicious Maori potato bread, you’ll need a few key ingredients.
-The star of the show is, of course, potatoes.
+• Potatoes: The star of the show is, of course, potatoes.
 You can use any type of potato, but we recommend using starchy potatoes like Russets or Yukon Golds for the best texture.
-You’ll also need all-purpose flour to give your bread structure and help it rise.
-If you’re gluten-free, you can substitute the all-purpose flour with a gluten-free flour blend.

 Equipment Needed

-In a large mixing bowl, combine the mashed potatoes, flour, yeast, and salt.
+In a large mixing bowl, combine the mashed potatoes, flour, sourdough starter, and salt.
 Gradually add in the warm water and mix until a shaggy dough forms.
 If the dough feels too sticky, add a bit more flour; if it’s too dry, add a splash more water.
 Once the dough comes together, turn it out onto a lightly floured surface.

 Now it’s time to put some elbow grease into it!
 Knead the dough for about 10 minutes until it becomes smooth and elastic.
 This step is crucial for developing the gluten in the dough, which gives your bread its signature chewy texture.
 If you’re not sure if you’ve kneaded enough, try the windowpane test: stretch a small piece of dough between your fingers until it’s thin enough to see light through without tearing.

-Once your dough is kneaded to perfection, place it in a lightly oiled bowl and cover with a damp towel or plastic wrap.
+Once your dough is kneaded, place it in a lightly oiled bowl and cover with a damp towel or plastic wrap.
 Let it rise in a warm, draft-free spot for about an hour, or until it’s doubled in size.
 This is where the magic happens as the yeast works its way through the dough, creating those delightful air pockets that make your bread light and fluffy.

 After the first rise, punch down the dough to release any excess air bubbles.
 Shape it into a round or oval loaf, depending on your preference.
 Place the shaped loaf on a baking sheet lined with parchment paper and cover it again for a second rise, about 30-45 minutes.
 This extra rise gives your bread an even better texture and flavor.

 Preheat your oven to 425°F (220°C).
 Just before baking, slash the top of your loaf with a sharp knife to allow for expansion during baking.
 This also creates a beautiful, rustic look.
 Bake the bread for 35-40 minutes, or until it’s golden brown and sounds hollow when tapped on the bottom.
-Let it cool slightly before slicing and enjoying your homemade Maori potato bread!

-Even the most experienced bakers run into problems from time to time.
-Don’t let a few hiccups discourage you from making this delicious Maori potato bread.
-Here are some common baking issues and how to fix them.
+Don’t let a few hiccups discourage you from making Parāoa rēwena.
+Here are some common baking issues you might encounter, and how to fix them.

 The Dough is Too Sticky